siomarapantarotto/nodejs-playground/README.md

 C:\Users\me>node -v
 v18.16.0

-If you updated the version, close cmd, open it again and check if the new version was installed sucssesfully.
+If you updated the version, close cmd, open it again and check if the new version was installed successfully.

 ## Start Node on cmd terminal